 analysis.conf

-This is a configuration file automatically generated by Cuckoo to instruct its analyzer some details about the current analysis.
-It's generally of no interest for the end-user, as it's exclusively used internally by the sandbox.
+This is a configuration file automatically generated by Cuckoo to give its analyzer some details about the current analysis.
+It's generally of no interest to the end-user, as it's used internally by the sandbox.

 analysis.log